Row-Level Security (RLS) Plugin

 Implement declarative authorization policies for multi-tenant applications with automatic query transformation using AsyncLocalStorage for context propagation.

-New in v0.7: RLS plugin now uses the unified @kysera/executor Plugin interface and works with both Repository and DAL patterns through query interception.
+The RLS plugin uses the unified @kysera/executor Plugin interface and works with both Repository and DAL patterns through query interception.

 Installation